 Stripe - our payment processor;

 Intercom – our customer support chat and in app messaging tool;

 FirstPromoter – our referral tracking provider;

-Google Analytics – our analytics tool that assist us in the improvement and optimisation of our site.
+Google Analytics, Google Optimize & Matomo – our analytics tools that assist us in the improvement and optimisation of our site.

 Additionally, we will disclose your personal information to the relevant third party:

 In the event that we sell or buy any business or assets, in which case we will disclose your personal data to the prospective seller or buyer of such business or assets;

 If we are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets;

 How is your data stored and kept secure?